Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy Regime: Abstract

 \section{Abstract}

-{ \mbox{} Two-photon exchange contributions have become a necessary ingredient in theoretical calculations trying to precisely calculate hydrogen elastic scattering cross sections.
-This correction typically modifies the cross section at the few percent level.
+{ \mbox{} Measurements of elastic electron scattering data within the past decade have highlighted two-photon exchange contributions as a necessary ingredient in theoretical calculations to precisely evaluate hydrogen elastic scattering cross sections.
+This correction can modify the cross section at the few percent level.
 In contrast, dispersive effects can cause significantly larger changes from the Born approximation.
-The purpose of this experiment is to measure the carbon-12 elastic cross section around the first diffractive minimum, where the Born term contributions to the cross section are small to maximize the sensitivity to dispersive effects.
-This experiment used the high resolution Jefferson Lab Hall A spectrometers to measure the cross sections near the first diffraction minimum of $^{12}$C at beam energies of 362~MeV and 685~MeV.
-The results are in very good agreement with previous world data.
-The average deviation from a static charge distribution expected from linear and quadratic fits indicate a 30.56\% contribution of dispersive effects to the cross section at 1~GeV.
+The purpose of this experiment is to extract the carbon-12 elastic cross section around the first diffraction minimum, where the Born term contributions to the cross section are small to maximize the sensitivity to dispersive effects.
+The analysis uses the LEDEX data from the high resolution Jefferson Lab Hall A spectrometers to extract the cross sections near the first diffraction minimum of $^{12}$C at beam energies of 362~MeV and 685~MeV.
+The results are in very good agreement with previous world data, although with less precision.
+The average deviation from a static nuclear charge distribution expected from linear and quadratic fits indicate a 30.6\% contribution of dispersive effects to the cross section at 1~GeV.
 The magnitude of the dispersive effects near the first diffraction minimum of $^{12}$C has been confirmed to be large with a strong energy dependence and could account for a large fraction of the magnitude for the observed quenching of the longitudinal nuclear response.
-These effects could also be important for nucleon radii extracted from parity violating asymmetries measured near a diffractive minimum. \PACS{ {24.10.Ht}{Optical and diffraction models} \and {25.30.-c}{Lepton-induced reactions} \and {25.30.Bf}{Elastic electron scattering} \and {25.30.Hm}{Positron-induced reactions} \and {25.30.Rw}{Electroproduction reactions} } \keywords{electron scattering -- dispersive effects -- nuclear structure} }
+These effects could also be important for nuclei radii extracted from parity-violating asymmetries measured near a diffraction minimum. \PACS{ {25.30.Bf}{Elastic electron scattering} \and {25.30.-c}{Lepton-induced reactions} \and {25.30.Hm}{Positron-induced reactions} \and {25.30.Rw}{Electroproduction reactions} } \keywords{electron scattering -- dispersive effects -- nuclear structure} }

 \authorrunning{P.~Gu\`eye}

 \titlerunning{Investigation of Dispersive Corrections to the Born Approximation \ldots}